Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Introduction

 \section{Introduction}

 Resilience generally addresses the response of power systems to extreme weather events, as well as other unusual high stresses such as earthquakes, fires, and epidemics.
-There are many overlapping frameworks and definitions of resilience \cite{StankovicPS22,PanteliPROCIEEE17,NanRESS17} and the most concise definition is ``Power system resilience is the ability to limit the extent, severity, and duration of system degradation following an extreme event." \cite{CIGREELECTRA19}.
+There are many overlapping frameworks and definitions of resilience \cite{StankovicPS22,PanteliPROCIEEE17,NanRESS17, ciapessoniCIGRE23} and the most concise definition is ``Power system resilience is the ability to limit the extent, severity, and duration of system degradation following an extreme event." \cite{CIGREELECTRA19}.
 There remains much scope for practically quantifying resilience \cite{JiPROCIEEE17} and for justifying investments that improve resilience.
-In particular, this paper proposes a data-driven approach to quantify the resilience of a distribution system to wind and to help justify investments in hardening the system or speeding up its restoration.
+In particular, this paper proposes a data-driven approach to quantify the resilience of a distribution system to wind\footnote{Regarding the definition of wind resilience, while some of the nuances of the overall definition of resilience are vigorously debated, e.g., \cite{ciapessoniCIGRE23}, distinguishing types of resilience by threat, such as wind, seems widely accepted.
+Some other resilience threats may, to some extent, involve wind (e.g., ice storms, extreme rain, wildfires) or may be independent of wind (e.g., cyber attacks, physical attacks, earthquakes, geomagnetic disturbances).} and to help justify investments in hardening the system or speeding up its restoration.
 Wind-related hazards due to storms and hurricanes are one of the most significant hazards for overhead distribution system; the effects of high winds include tree falls and flying debris as well as direct impacts such as pole toppling and conductor galloping.

 Investment decisions upgrading distribution systems or their restoration consider many factors, such as cost, reliability, load, distributed generation, deployment of crews and materials, and many engineering and community constraints.
 In order to also consider resilience in these decisions, it is desirable to quantify the benefits of investments that increase resilience and communicate those benefits to utilities, communities, and regulators.
 One useful but complex approach is to make detailed models of the extreme weather, its impact on the distribution system, the restoration process, and the impact on customers and then use these models to estimate the future benefits of a proposed upgrade.
 This model-based approach is challenging because of the extensive approximations and assumptions needed to make practical models of the entire process.
 Nevertheless, there has been considerable progress in using these models as reviewed in section \ref{litreview}.
 The purpose of this paper is to open up another, complementary approach driven directly by utility data that can also help to quantify and communicate the benefits of investments that increase resilience to strong winds.